carpentries-incubator/byte-sized-rse-code-review/episodes/create-pull-request.md

 ## Accept Repository Invite

-Now, since we're also reviewing someone else's pull request, we need to check for the invite from another participant and accept it.
+Now, since we're also reviewing someone else's pull request, we need to check for the invite from another participant and accept it:

-Check the email account associated with your GitHub account, and you should find an email from GitHub about the invitation.
+1. Check the email account associated with your GitHub account, and you should find an email from GitHub about the invitation.
-Open the email and accept the invite, following the instructions.
 The email may not show immediately.
+1. Open the email and accept the invite, following the instructions.

 ::::::::::::::::::::::::::::::::::::::::: instructor